mitchdavenport88/hop_shop/README.md

 * The menu button on smaller screen widths features Font Awesome’s icon “fa-bars”, which is associated with this dropdown menu function.
 * The search bar is always accessible in the navigation bar.
 The button used to toggle it on smaller screen sizes is shown as a magnifying glass, which is widely associated with a search feature.
 * The number of items (if any) in a customer’s cart is displayed as a counter on the cart icon.
 This is so customers can keep an eye on the number of items they’re purchasing.
-* Links to product pages will take users to the Bottle Shop while applying a filter, showing them only what they wanted to see.
+* Links to product pages will take users to the Bottle Shop while applying a filter, showing them only what they selected to see.

 ### Buttons and links
 * Call-to-action buttons are used throughout the site to engage with the user and point them to relevant pages of the site or to perform certain tasks.
 * Buttons will invert colour when hovered showing the user it is clickable in order to get them to engage with them.
 * All buttons are clear and obvious in what they do and function as expected.
 * I’ve put hover classes on the navigation links and social media links to also encourage interaction.
-* Buttons used to increase or decrease quantities get disabled outside the 1-99 range so that only these quantities can be added to the cart, making for good user experience.
+* If buttons are used to increase or decrease quantities throughout the site then these get disabled when the value shown is outside the 1-99 range, this makes for good user experience.

 ### Toasts, modals and error pages
 * Toasts are used throughout to relay information back to the user.
 These could be anything from welcoming a user when logging in, telling them their cart has been amended or confirming their purchase.
 * The toasts also enhance UI by providing a customer a preview of their cart, telling them how much more they need to spend to qualify for free delivery and links them to the cart via a button.
-* Deletion of anything on the site is a 2 step process with a user having to confirm they wish to delete an object via a model so accidental deletions can't happen.
+* Deletion of anything on the site is a 2 step process with admin having to confirm they wish to delete an object via a modal so accidental deletions can't happen.
 * An error page will display in the instances where a 404 or 500 error occurs.
 Not that this will be a regular occurrence but if this situation arises the user will be provided with a link back to the home page.

 ### Home
 * A hero image fills the majority of the page when it first loads.
 I’ve used a hero image as I believe it sets the tone by giving a professional and modern feel.
 * A call-to-action button aimed at directing traffic towards the Bottle Shop page is layered over this image.
-* In order to try and entice potential customers in I’ve displayed the latest products via cards on the home page to show them what’s new!
+* In order to try and entice potential customers in I’ve also displayed the latest products via cards on the home page to show them what’s new!

 ### Products, product pages and wishlist.
-* Results shown in the Bottle Shop are done according to how the user has selected them to sorted or filtered.
+* Results shown in the Bottle Shop are done according to how the user has selected them to be sorted or filtered.
     * Filters can be applied through the navigation bar and by links on product cards.
     * Results also can be sorted by numerous options by using the dropdown filter at the top of the Bottle Shop page.
 This helps users find what they want as quickly as possible.
 * Products are shown as cards when numerous results are being shown.
 I felt this was the best way to display this amount of information without overwhelming a user.
 * Individual product pages show all the information the cards do plus a product description in a clear and concise manner.
 * To make life easier anytime a product is shown throughout the site the functionality to add it to the cart is available.
 This can be done using the quantity selector buttons along with the add button on all product cards.
 * The product type and the country also act as links and show the user all items of that match that type/origin.
-* Items can be added and removed to a wishlist by a registered user by toggling the heart icon on the image.
+* Items can be added and removed to a wishlist by registered users by toggling the heart icon on the image.
 This is to encourage users to build a list of beers they’d like to try and get them to return and order them at a later date.

 ### The checkout process
 * The delivery banner that’s displayed at the top of the cart page informs the user how much more they need to spend in order to get free delivery.
 This may nudge customers towards ordering a couple more bottles in order to qualify.